6 Common SaaS Security Risks You Must Know in 2023

 Often, third-party SaaS vendors are notorious for falsifying such certifications, and when you use one of their applications, you’re putting your sensitive data at risk.
 So, it is necessary to stay away from these applications.

-How to mitigate SaaS security risks
+How to mitigate SaaS security risks?

-Use a SaaS management tool
+Using a SaaS management tool

 You can use a SaaS management platform like CloudEagle to prevent shadow IT and mitigate the SaaS security concerns of third-party applications.
 It’ll provide a centralized view of your application portfolio and help your team stay in control of the SaaS stack.

-Robust authentication and authorization
+Implementing robust authentication and authorization

+According to a study, 82% of employees believe accessing sensitive company information they weren’t authorized to view would be possible.
 Strong authentication and authorization processes are critical for protecting sensitive data and preventing unwanted access to SaaS apps.

 Access controls restrict access to resources, such as SaaS apps, to only authorized users.
 Strong access restrictions may be implemented in your SaaS system in various ways, including: